cflewis/wowspyder/README.markdown

 License
 =======

-WoWSpyder is released under the [BSD license](http://creativecommons.org/licenses/BSD/), copyright of the Regents of the University of California.
+WoWSpyder's source code (and only source code) is released under the [BSD license](http://creativecommons.org/licenses/BSD/), copyright of the Regents of the University of California.
 Please pay special attention to the non-endorsement clause.
 Like all tools, it is possible to abuse WoWSpyder.
 This license means that I, nor the university where I research, takes any responsibility for your use of WoWSpyder.

+Included in this distribution is Okoloth's Battlegroups XML file, which has a listing of battlegroups and realms for the US and EU.
+This is licensed separately under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+It can be parsed by using the BattlegroupParser.

 *Use WoWSpyder responsibly*.
 If you don't, Blizzard might pull the plug on XML access, which is bad for everyone.